Jon Berti Player Props: Marlins vs. Blue Jays

 - The Blue Jays pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have a 4.10 team ERA that ranks 13th among all MLB pitching staffs.
+- The Blue Jays' 4.04 team ERA ranks 12th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.